dconroy/ULI-Registry/README.md

 ## Outstanding Questions

 1) Is mongo the right technology for this?
 2) Can the matching be improved?
+Right now only doing email, or combination of first and last name
 3) How do we avoid leaking data?
    1) Do we need to obsfucate license numbers?
    2) NRDS?